 Poor leaders lack the skill to provide constructive feedback; they notice that there is a small issue with one of their team members but don’t point out where they are going wrong.
 If you aren’t advising your employees of their mistakes and giving them tips on how they can improve, they will continue to make errors and still be none the wiser.

 In a poll of 1,400 executives, meanwhile, The Ken Blanchard Companies found that failing to provide feedback was the most common mistake leaders make.
-Another fatal error was postponing or failing to remember to follow through with reviews and appraisals, meaning that they aren’t giving their employees that little boost of confidence or praise they need to improve and do better.
+Another fatal error was postponing or failing to remember to follow through with reviews and appraisals, meaning that bad leaders aren’t giving their employees that little boost of confidence or praise they need to improve and do better.

 5. Not Having a Vision for the Future